imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 1. Any execution times are measured on 'bare' EVM engines.
 That means that for any client node implementation, we look at the code directly responsible for the BYTECODE execution.
 This bypasses any infrastructure code that might already exist for a client.
 Also often implementations have a concept of a 'host' that provides the EVM engine with external data, like accounts, code or storage.
 We mock those hosts or use minimal implementations where possible.
 2. For any given programming language we use the most popular benchmarking tool, rather than try to manually take timings.
 While implementations and solutions for benchmarking tools differ from language to language, we believe that using standardized, well-tested and popular benchmarking frameworks gives the most trustworthy results.

 An additional factor is what we call 'engine overhead'.
 This is the cost of time and resources incurred between receiving the BYTECODE by the engine and executing the first OPCODE.
 Some EVM implementations have minimal overhead required just to load the BYTECODE.
 While others use this opportunity to parse it, spin up the engine, pre-fetch required data and prepare any accounts required for execution.
-We are of the opinion that this cost is the true cost of the OPCODE execution and should be divided proportionally.
+We believe that this cost is the true cost of the OPCODE execution and should be divided proportionally.
 This is done individually for each implementation.

+### Environment setup

 For all the measurements we used a reference machine with the following specifications:
 - Intel® Core™ i5-13500